rngtang/SBOM/documentation/routes.md

-Version 0.99 -------------- 7/28/23 -----------------
+Version 0.999 -------------- 7/31/23 -----------------

 -- API ROUTES --
 Here is a comprehensive list of the API routes that are either actively used in our application or useful for understanding our application.
-Each route describes what it are used for and which file(s) it is used in:
+Each route describes what it is used for and which file(s) it is used in:

 SBOMs - Everything about sboms